l3af-project/l3af-arch/discussions/secure_web_api.md

 third-party trusted authority (i.e., IdenTrust, DigiCert, Sectigo, etc), and we can create self-signed certificates using tools like ```openssl```.

-This completely depends on the users, whether to use Trusted CA certificates or Self signed certificates.
+This completely depends on the users, whether to use Trusted CA certificates or self-signed certificates.
 L3AF will not provide any certificates.

 ## L3AF deployment scenarios